awhicks/CS-3704-S23/_lab/jpa00.md

    As far as how to login, we'll cover that in in the next item.

-3. If you've ssh'd to `csil.cs.ucsb.edu` before, but haven't logged into that site recently (i.e. since Summer 2020), you might find that you get an error message when trying to login due to stale values in a file ion your system called `known_hosts`.
+3. If you've ssh'd to `csil.cs.ucsb.edu` before, but haven't logged into that site recently, you might find that you get an error message when trying to login due to stale values in a file ion your system called `known_hosts`.
 The old entry in that file for `csil.cs.ucsb.edu` will need to be deleted,